 The most recently released draft of v4 is by no means final.
-In October, the PCI Security Standards Council called for a request for comments, opening up the draft for feedback from participating organizations, qualified security assessors and approved scanning vendors.
-Changes and revisions are sure to come, and the Council will allow plenty of time for organizations to get up to speed before implementing the new requirements.
+In September 2020, the PCI Security Standards Council called for a second request for comments, opening up the draft once again for feedback.
+Changes and revisions are sure to come, and the final version of PCI DSS v4.0 is currently slated for mid-2021.
+The council will allow plenty of time for organizations to get up to speed before implementing the new requirements.

 But one thing is for sure: v4 will be customizable and outcomes-focused, allowing organizations more freedom to develop evolving defense-in-depth strategies.

 As threats to sensitive data evolve, so should your cybersecurity strategy.
 If you’re looking to protect payment information from cybercriminals, you must devalue all valuable data and take a holistic approach to security.